Evidence rule breaches ‘obvious’ to Johnson, partygate ‘lies’ inquiry says

 The committee defended its inquiry as being “not based on the Sue Gray report” but on evidence including witnesses, WhatsApps, emails and photographs from a Downing Street photographer.

-Evidence included messages between Downing Street’s then-communications director Jack Doyle and a No 10 official discussing the birthday gathering held for Mr Johnson in 2020, for which Mr Johnson was fined by police.
+Evidence included messages between No 10’s then communications director Jack Doyle and an official discussing the birthday gathering held for Mr Johnson in 2020, for which the ex-PM was fined by police.

 Mr Doyle wrote: “I’m struggling to come up with a way this one is in the rules in my head.”